itsmartinwho/foresight-cdss-mvp/docs/advisor.md

 CLINICAL_ENGINE_ASSISTANT_ID=asst_your_clinical_engine_assistant_id
 ```

+## Usage Guidelines

+### When to Use Regular Mode
+- Quick medical consultations and advice
+- General medical questions without complex data analysis
+- Fast text-based clinical guidance
+- Initial patient assessments

+### When to Use Think Mode
+- Complex data analysis requiring charts and visualizations
+- Time-series analysis of lab results or vital signs
+- Medication history tracking and trend analysis
+- Comprehensive clinical pattern recognition
+- When specifically requesting charts, graphs, or data visualizations

 ## Roadmap and Future Enhancements

-- **Full Chart Visualization**: The current implementation generates the code for charts and renders them but charts could be impproved.
+- **Enhanced Visualizations**: Improve chart quality and styling for medical presentations
-- **Interactive Charts**: Future versions may include support for interactive charts.
+- **Interactive Charts**: Future versions may include support for interactive charts
-- **Real-time Progress**: The system may be enhanced to show the real-time progress of chart generation.
+- **Real-time Progress**: Show real-time progress of chart generation in Think mode
+- **Hybrid Mode**: Automatically detect when visualizations would be beneficial and suggest Think mode

 ## Troubleshooting